 As proud Welsh citizens with international knowledge we will support our schools to become successful and confident learning organisations.
 We will work together to ensure that all learners have the education they deserve in a caring environment, so that they can be capable and resilient individuals who achieve their full potential notwithstanding their race, gender, background and creed.
 We stand against racism and any form of discrimination.

-The Business Plan spans a three-year period between 2023 and 2026 and also contains a detailed 12 month Business Plan for 2023-2024.
-It sets out GwE's strategic objectives for 2023-2026, and the priorities for improvement and the work programmes to be undertaken over 2023-24.
+The Business Plan spans a three-year period from 2023 onwards and, it sets out GwE's strategic objectives for and the priorities for improvement and the work programmes to be undertaken.
+The Business Plan is available at: